Rejoy01/Dashboard/README.md

 git clone https://github.com/your-username/dashboard-landing-page.git
 cd dashboard-landing-page

-# Install project dependencies
+# Install client-side dependencies
+cd client
 npm install

+# Install server-side dependencies
+cd ../server
+npm install

-# Start the dashboard
+# Start the client
+cd client
 npm start

+# Open a new terminal and start the server
+cd ../server
+npm start

+This will start the client and server applications concurrently.

+Visit http://localhost:3000 in your browser to see the client application, and the server will run on http://localhost:3001.

+Folder Structure
+client: Frontend code
+server: Backend code